stud131/docs-monaca/content/products_guide/monaca_ide/dependencies/cordova_plugin.en.md

 aliases: /en/monaca_ide/manual/dependencies/cordova_plugin
 ---

-## Introduction

-Usually, you need native code (Java for Android, Objective-C for iOS, etc) to access native device function such as Cameras, FileSystem, Device Storage, etc. However, you can access these native functions using JavaScript with Cordova.
+Usually, you need native code (Java for Android, Objective-C for iOS, etc) to access native device functions such as Cameras, FileSystem, Device Storage, etc. However, you can access these native functions using JavaScript with Cordova.